setsoul001/Data-Analyst-Portfolio/Star-Wars-Survey/README.md

 and form the basis of this analysis.

 ## Files
-- `Star_Wars_Survey.ipynb` — Jupyter notebook containing all analysis and visualizations
+- `Star Wars Survey.ipynb` — Jupyter notebook containing all analysis and visualizations
-- `Star_Wars_Survey_Analysis.pdf` — Written interpretation of findings
+- `Star_Wars_Survey_Analysis.docx` — Written interpretation of findings
 - `StarWars.csv` — Raw dataset from FiveThirtyEight

 ## Tools Used